 There have been increased efforts worldwide to digitize our cultural heritage conveyed in historical documents.
 In this workshop, we bring together researchers from various fields working on document image acquisition, restoration, analysis, indexing, and retrieval to make these documents accessible in digital libraries.

 It is the sixth satellite workshop of ICDAR dedicated to this topic, following HIP’11 in Beijing, HIP’13 in Washington, HIP’15 in Nancy, HIP’17 in Kyoto and HIP’19 in Sydney that were a significant success with strong participation.
-HIP’21 will be held on 5-6 September 2021, co-located with the main ICDAR2021 Conference in Lausanne, Switzerland.
-We assume that the registration for the main conference will also cover workshop attendance (to be confirmed).
+HIP’21 will be held on 6 September 2021, co-located with the main ICDAR2021 Conference in Lausanne, Switzerland.
+Workshop attendance (virtual and on-site) requires registration for the main ICDAR conference.

 HIP aims to provide the researchers with a forum that is complementary and synergetic to the main sessions at ICDAR on document analysis and recognition.
 The manifold topics addressed in this workshop encompass the entire processing chain from image acquisition to information extraction.
 We include the growing importance of machine learning in this processing chain, such as convolutional and recurrent neural networks, and we encourage the presentation of entire projects in the context of historical documents.